-- (a) The roster designated for registered voters who apply to vote at the polling place [.]; and - (b) The roster designated for electors who apply to register to vote and apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act. - 2.
-For a polling place established pursuant to section 2 or 73 of this act, an election board may perform its duty in serving registered voters at the polling place in an election if the election board has before it the roster for the county or city, as applicable. - Sec.
-31. (Deleted by amendment.)
+51 52.
+53 (a) The roster for the polling place; and

+- (b) The roster designated for electors who register to vote pursuant to section 9.79 or 80 of this act. - 2.
+For a polling place established pursuant to section 2 or 73 of this act, an election board may perform its duty in serving registered voters at the polling place in an election if the election board has before it the roster for the county or eity, as applicable.
+(Deleted by amendment.)